medic62633/pubgmapi/README.md

 For issues or questions:
 1. Check the troubleshooting section
-2. Verify Python dependencies are installed
+2. Verify all dependencies are installed
-3. Test the Python script directly first
+3. Test the API locally first
-4. Check proxy connectivity
+4. Check service logs for errors